 Course Information:

-A syllabus, including an explanation of how the intended learning outcomes of the course align with those of the General Education Program category.
+A syllabus, including an explanation of how the intended learning outcomes of the course align with those of the GEP category.

 A brief narrative describing how the relevant General Education learning outcomes will be met by students through course experiences, assignments, and/or activities.